kodcapsule/Linux-Sever-Config/ReadMe.md

 # Linux Server  Configuration
 This project demonstrates the  use of **Ansible** to manage  the configuration  of  a Linux server.
 The playbook uses four roles to automate the the updates of the server, installation of  some essential utilities,  installs and confiures **Nginx** and uploads a static HTML website and adds a given public key to the server.
+The project is found at  https://roadmap.sh/projects/configuration-management as part of DevOps Roadmap.